coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

      of the resulting term will be refreshed.

-     Note that only fully-reduced ground terms (terms containing only function application, constructors, inductive type families, and primitive integers) will be considered for printing.
+     Note that only fully-reduced ground terms (terms containing only function application, constructors, inductive type families,
+     sorts, and primitive integers) will be considered for printing.

    .. cmdv:: Numeral Notation @ident__1 @ident__2 @ident__3 : @scope (warning after @num).